The Coral Island: Critical reception

 The Coral Island was an almost instant success, and was translated into almost every European language within fifty years of its publication.
 It was widely admired by its contemporary readers, although modern critics view the text as featuring "dated colonialist themes and arguably racist undertones".
 Ballantyne's blend of blood-thirsty adventure and pious imperialism appealed not just to his target juvenile audience but also to their parents and teachers.
 He is today mainly remembered for The Coral Island, to the exclusion of much of his other work.

 The novel was still considered a classic for English primary school children in the early 20th century.
 In the United States it was long a staple of suggested reading lists for high-school students; such a list, discussed in a 1915 article in The English Journal, recommends the novel in the category "Stories for Boys in Easy Style".
 A simplified adaptation of the book was recommended in the 1950s for American 12–14 year olds.
-Although mostly neglected by modern scholars and generally considered to be dated in many aspects, in 2006 it was voted one of the top twenty Scottish novels at the 15th International World Wide Web Conference.
+Although mostly neglected by modern scholars, in 2006 it was voted one of the top twenty Scottish novels at the 15th International World Wide Web Conference.